 - Affordable investment: Options start from only €250,000

-- Quick citizenship: Five years until you qualify for citizenship
+- Quick citizenship:10 years until you qualify for citizenship

 - Financial stability: A sound investment in a buoyant market that can lead to real returns

-- Live in your home country: Short stay requirement
+- Live in your home country: Short stay requirement, average of 7 days annually.

 Known by its official name of Malta Permanent Residence Programme (MPRP), the Malta residency by investment scheme allows non-EU citizens to get permanent residency in Malta through a three-part investment.

-Since the primary goal is attracting investors to help improve Malta’s economy and society, investments include property or rental, government contributions to the National Development, Consolidated Fund and Social Fund, and donations to local charities.
+Since the primary goal is attracting investors to help improve Malta’s economy and society, investments include property or rental, government contributions to the National Development, Consolidated Fund, and Social Fund, and a donation to a local charity.

 Benefits of the Malta Golden Visa